Beyond Meat: Financing and revenues

+The company's largest customer is Dot Foods, accounting for 12% of revenue in 2024.

 Layoffs

 In October 2022, the company announced layoffs of 19% of its staff, or approximately 200 employees, due to revenue declines.

 In November 2023, Beyond Meat announced additional layoffs after a 9% decline in sales.

 In February 2025, the company halted operations in China and announced additional layoffs.
 In August 2025, the company announced an additional 44 layoffs, or 6% of its workforce.